-The decision to perform a pneumonectomy, rather than a lesser form of lung resection, is based on the degree of invasion of mediastinal lymph nodes (nodes within the chest cavity) as well as the type, size and location of tumors in the lung.
+The decision to perform a pneumonectomy, rather than a lesser form of lung resection, is based on the degree of invasion of mediastinal lymph nodes (located within the chest cavity between the lungs) as well as the type, size and location of tumors in the lung.

 Sometimes all or part of a rib will be removed to get a better view and help facilitate surgery.
-The affected lung will be then be collapsed, and any attached blood vessels will be clamped, cut, and tied off, along with the bronchus, the main tube flowing air into the lung.
+The affected lung will then be collapsed, and any attached blood vessels will be clamped, cut, and tied off, along with the bronchus — the main tube flowing air into the lung.

 Patients will need to breathe with the assistance of a respirator for the first few days after the operation, and the drainage tubes will remain in place to remove fluid buildup.
 They may be fed and medicated intravenously before being transferred from intensive care to a regular hospital room.

 Care during a normal two-week hospitalization focuses on: